-We’re getting into the 1990s at Maiden Revelations this week.
-Here’s a show from Philadelphia on Maiden’s No Prayer For The Dying tour in 1991.
+Some Iron Maiden tours are less well documented than others.
+Here’s a bootleg concert video from Philadelphia on the No Prayer For The Dying tour in 1991.

 It was a new decade, and Iron Maiden had gone from Adrian Smith to Janick Gers.
 Their new album No Prayer For The Dying (1990) didn’t set the world alight, but it did show that Maiden had every intention of staying relevant in the 1990s.

 Their new world tour ditched the conceptual set designs and special effects in favor of a stripped-down back-to-basics set-up with Marshall stacks flanking the drum riser.
 It might have been necessary as a reaction to the massive 1980s stage productions, but it had the inevitable effect of signaling that Maiden weren’t all that big anymore.

 Click here to read about Maiden’s 1990s stage productions!

 After completing a European tour in late 1990 the band headed for America.
 The hope might have been that the more aggressive sound and stripped-down production would resonate with a continent that was in the grip of thrash and about to get into grunge.
 Here’s a bootleg video of the performance in Philadelphia on 29 January 1991: